Have you heard of Old Town San Diego?

 Best Restaurants at Old Town San Diego

 When I go to Old Town San Diego one of the things I look most forward to is eating!
 There are some amazing Mexican restaurants in this area.
 Everything is made fresh you can even watch as the restaurant prepares fresh tortillas.
 I haven’t had a chance to eat at all of these restaurants but most recently we went to Cafe Coyote and really liked it.
+There are also food tours in this area.

 Here are the best restaurants in Old Town San Diego according to USA today: